World Journal of Endocrine Surgery

 ENDOCRINE IMAGE

-Navendu Mohan, Sudhanshu Tiwari, Azim Anwar, Roma Pradhan
+Navendu Mohan, Sudhanshu Tiwari, Azim Anwar

 Kissing Parathyroid Glands: Can be Mistaken for a Single Bilobed Gland